How to find archival sources

 • National Fairground and Circus Archive Digital - this is a unique collection of photographic, printed, manuscript and audiovisual material covering all aspects of the culture of travelling showpeople, their organisation as a community, their social history and everyday life; and the artefacts and machinery of fairgrounds.

-• Digital Special Collections - these are collections of rare and specialised books and academic archives covering a wide range of subjects and time periods.
+• Digital Special Collections - these are collections of rare and special books and archives covering a wide range of subjects and time periods.

 Newspaper archives